 The number of employment notifications with missing information on education and vocational training qualifications has grown substantially over time; this concerns people in marginal part-time employment to a disproportionately large extent.
-The switch to the Occupation Code 2010 in the notification procedure caused the rate of missing values to rise as high as 50% in 2011.
+The switch to the Occupation Code 2010 (see Section 4.6) in the notification procedure caused the rate of missing values to rise as high as 50% in 2011.
 Furthermore, from 2011 onwards the employers no longer report qualifications in a combined variable, but split into school education (none, lower secondary, intermediate secondary, upper secondary) and vocational education and training (none, recognised vocational training, master craftsman, bachelor, diploma, doctorate).
 This actually permits a more precise recording of education and training qualifications, but no time-consistent information is available for the entire period.
 In order to achieve that, the methods of recording the data have to be made compatible.
-This is done by assigning to every combination of values from the new occupation code the most suitable details on education and training according to the old occupation code (see Table 8.2).
+This is done by assigning to every combination of values from the new occupation code the most suitable details on education and training according to the old occupation code (see Thomsen et al., forthcoming).
 This has no effect on missing values, however.

-In addition, the evaluability of the education and training data is improved by means of an imputation procedure using a deterministic replacement rule that was suggested by Fitzenberger et al. (2005 and 2006) and enhanced by Kruppe et al. (2014).
+In addition, the evaluability of the education and training data is improved by means of an imputation procedure using a deterministic replacement rule that was suggested by Fitzenberger et al. (2005 and 2006) and enhanced by Thomsen et al. (forthcoming).
 The result of this procedure is that there are now hardly any missing values, especially for employees who are not in marginally part-time employment.
-A precise description of the initial situation, the various imputation procedures that were tested, and the final outcome can be found in Section 8.1 in the Appendix.
+A precise description of the initial situation, the various imputation procedures that were tested, and the final outcome can be found in Thomsen et al. (forthcoming).